zephyrlynx/TailPay/README.md

 ---

 Thank you for choosing TailPay for your payment processing frontend.
-We hope it enhances your web application's user experience and simplifies the integration of RazorPay functionalities.
+I hope it enhances your web application's user experience and simplifies the integration of RazorPay functionalities.